United States vehicle emission standards: Tier 1: 1994–1999

+Standards for carbon monoxide (CO) emissions at cold temperatures (20 F) were also adopted and phased in at the same schedule as the other Tier 1 standards.
+Cold CO emissions are measured over the FTP-75 driving cycle.

 Transitional NLEV: 1999–2003

 A set of transitional and initially voluntary "national low-emission vehicle" (NLEV) standards were in effect starting in 1999 for northeastern states and 2001 in the rest of the country until Tier II, adopted in 1999, began to be phased in from 2004 onwards.
 The National Low Emission Vehicle program covered vehicles below 6,000 lb GVWR and adapted the national standards to accommodate California's stricter regulations.

+Supplemental Federal Test Procedure (SFTP)

+Between 2000, and 2004, a Supplemental Federal Test Procedure (SFTP) was phased in, requiring vehicles be tested on other cycles in addition to the FTP-75.
+The additional cycles in the SFTP are: